IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

       the PEP. {{PEP-ucl}} and {{PEP-acl}} elaborate on each case.

-  Similar flow applies to policy management based on other endpoint group types, such as device or application groups, expect that the mapping between the group ID and related common packet header attributes (e.g., IP/MAC address) may be maintained on the controller based on inventory or application registry.
+  Similar flow applies to policy management based on other endpoint group types, such as device or application groups, except that the mapping between the group ID and related common packet header attributes (e.g., IP/MAC address) may be maintained on the controller based on inventory or application registry.

 {{implement-considerations}} provides additional operational considerations.